Money is such a magical asset. It comes and goes like it was never yours. Sometimes we plan so much for money but never get to work on these plans.

 - How do I start my savings journey?

 - What do I do to meet or surpass my goal?

 - How much will I save per day, week or month (as the case may be)?

 - For how long do I intend saving until I reach my goal?

 This section of the post will give a valid reply to the last question in our Saving Plan “Where Do I save”.

-Money Saving Apps For Nigerians
+5 OF THE BEST Money Saving Apps For Nigerians

 Cowrywise offers individuals the ability to withdraw their funds without restrictions or penalties.
 You can safely call this app a direct competitor and alternative to piggyvest.